MaryColasanto/Python-Challenge/README.md

 [Tutorial I used to further understand how indexing works.](https://codedestine.com/python-list-index-count-example/)[Message board that helped me understand how to index into a list from another list.] (https://www.reddit.com/r/learnpython/comments/12a452/checking_if_an_object_inside_a_list_meets_a/)

+### Reporting the results in a text file ###

 To write the output file, I specificed the path and used the open function.
 Using the file.write function, I added the same terminal output to the text file and then closed the file.

 ## PyPoll ##

+The provided csv file contained three columns: voter ID, County, and Candidate.
+This exercise asks you to calculate the total number of votes, display for each candidate the percentage and total votes received, and to comment the election winners name.

+### Counting the votes ###

+To determine the total number of votes needed, I used the csv reader to iterate over the rows and for each row I added one to the vote_count variable.
+I reported the final number at the total number of votes.
+I used an if statement to add each unique candidate's name to a list, (candidates) and made a second list (candiates_votes) with an initial value of zero for each candidate.
+I tallyed the candidate's votes by iterating over each row.
+For each row I used the value in the Candidate column to determine the index of the candidate in the candidates list, and then I added +1 to the corresponding index in the candidate_votes list.

+### Determine percentage of votes and the winner ###

+### Reporting the results in a text file ###

+To write the output file, I specificed the path and used the open function.
+Using the file.write function, I added the same terminal output to the text file and then closed the file.